3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities

 Scaffold-GS~\cite{lu2023scaffold} designs anchors and additional attributes for efficient representation, which have the capability to convert to 3DGS.
 Based on this representation, Scaffold-GS proposes a set of strategies for the growth and pruning of anchors on multi-resolution voxel grids. {Despite their widespread implementation, these approaches face inherent compression limitations due to their unstructured characteristics, which HAC~\cite{chen2025hac} later mitigated through the incorporation of structured hash grid. }

-GES~\cite{hamdi2024ges} introduces the Generalized Exponential (GEF) Mixture to replace Gaussian representations, which has the capability to efficiently fit arbitrary signals.
-By designing a Fast Differentiable Rasterizer and Frequency-Modulated Image Loss for GEF, GES is capable of utilizing a smaller number of GEF primitives while maintaining performance.